ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-gb.md

 ---
-title: Configuring the Network Firewall
+title: Enabling and configuring the Edge Network Firewall
+excerpt: "Configure firewall network"
-updated: 2023-05-02
+updated: 2023-09-01
 ---

 ## Objective

-To protect its global infrastructure and its customers’ servers, OVHcloud offers a firewall that can be configured and integrated into the **Anti-DDoS** solution: the Network Firewall.
+To protect its global infrastructure and its customers’ servers, OVHcloud offers a firewall that can be configured and integrated into the **Anti-DDoS** solution: the Edge Network Firewall (or Firewall Network).
 This is an option you can use to limit your service's exposure to attacks from the public network.

 **This guide will show you how to configure your Network Firewall.**

 > [!primary]
 >